Docker

 • Select plugins to install - to choose which set of plugins to initially install.
 When you first access the plugin selection page, the suggested plugins are selected by default.

 If you are not sure what plugins you need, choose Install suggested plugins.
-You can install (or remove) additional Jenkins plugins at a later point in time via the Manage Jenkins > Plugins page in Jenkins.
+You can install or remove additional Jenkins plugins later via the Manage Jenkins > Plugins page in Jenkins.

 The setup wizard shows the progression of Jenkins being configured and your chosen set of Jenkins plugins being installed.
-This process may take a few minutes.
+This process may take a few minutes to complete.

 Creating the first administrator user